I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ns-parallel-_parallel_interrupt_information.md

 `TryAllocatePortAtInterruptLevel`

 Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_try_allocate_routine.md">PPARALLEL_TRY_ALLOCATE_ROUTINE (ISR)</a> callback routine that a kernel-mode driver can use to attempt to allocate the parallel port at IRQL = DIRQL.

+`FreePortFromInterruptLevel`

+Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_free_routine.md">PPARALLEL_FREE_ROUTINE (ISR)</a> callback routine that a kernel-mode driver can use to free the parallel port at IRQL = DIRQL.

+`Context`

+Pointer to the device extension of a functional device object that represents the parallel port.

 ## Remarks
 A kernel-mode driver can use the parallel interrupt information in the context of an interrupt service routine (ISR).
 A driver connects an ISR using an <a href="..\parallel\ni-parallel-ioctl_internal_parallel_connect_interrupt.md">IOCTL_INTERNAL_PARALLEL_CONNECT_INTERRUPT</a> request.